pwn-college/pwn-college.github.io/modules/memory.md

 The up-shot is this: to read the `/flag` for a binary, you will have to understand how to exploit it.

-If you are ready to tackle the challenges, go to [https://cse466.pwn.college](https://cse466.pwn.college)! **NOTE: challenges will launch 9/30**
+If you are ready to tackle the challenges, go to [https://cse466.pwn.college](https://cse466.pwn.college)!